ap4m/sketch-auth-integration/README.md

 Run your the Melody Auth server locally

-`cd [path to melody auth]/server`
+`cd [path to melody auth]/server npm run dev:start`
-`npm run dev:start`

-For configuration of the Admin Panel, see: https://auth.valuemelody.com/admin-panel-setup.html
+For configuration of the Admin Panel locally, see: https://auth.valuemelody.com/admin-panel-setup.html

-Run the sketch locally
+To start the sketch using Vite

 `npm run dev`